Understanding the 'chgrp' Command (with examples)

 chgrp

-: The command to change the group ownership.-h
+: The command for changing group ownership.-h

 Example output: